 Famous for their floating safari-style canopies, sixteen luxury guest tents line the red sand dunes, each with a view to Uluru.
 Each pavilion has an outdoor balcony complete with lounge, ‘campfire’ and daybed upon which a swag is unfurled by night for sleeping under a blanket of stars.
 The central Dune House is the hub, where guests dine in the restaurant or on the terrace, enjoy a drink in the bar and join personalised tours of the outback.
 Staff at Longitude 131° meet guests from around the world, come to visit Australia’s premier natural attraction.

 Husband and wife team Ben and Louise Lanyon took the reins at Longitude 131° in 2019, having already spent time managing sister property Southern Ocean Lodge.
 The couple have made their home at nearby Yulara, along with their three young boys who are enrolled at the local school.
-Assistant Manager Kate Hollick offers invaluable support to Ben and Lou in running what is a very finely tuned, tight ship!
+Assistant Manager Adam Barnett offers invaluable support to Ben and Lou in running what is a very finely tuned, tight ship!